devops4noobs/github-actions/README.md

 Contexts = a way to access information about workflow runs, variables, runner env, jobs and steps.  ${{secrets.SECRET_VALUE}} ${{env.DAY_OF_WEEK== 'MONDAY }}

+Expressions:
-run job only if branch is production: if: github.ref == 'refs/heads/production'
+run job/step only if branch is production: if: github.ref == 'refs/heads/production' -> contexts: github, env, vars, job, jobs, steps, runner, secrets, matrix, needs, inputs, strategy.
+continue-on-error: true/false, decide if the job continue even if a step fails. by default job fails. if at job level, it will apply to all the steps in the job